10 – We Got It Goin’ On (Lost Highway)

 # 2 – Always

-The 1980s’ were the decade of the power ballad.
-However, Bon Jovi’s epic powerhouse ballad “Always,” was not released until the year 1994.
+The 1980s were the decade of the power ballad.
+However, Bon Jovi’s epic powerhouse ballad “Always” was not released until 1994.
 The song was issued on the Crossroads album.
-It was released as a single and had tremendous success on music radio and sales charts.
+It was released as a single and tremendously succeeded on music radio and sales charts.
 The song charted as high as No. 4 on the Billboard Top 100 music charts.
 It sold over one million copies in the United States and a few million more worldwide.
-So far, it is the band’s biggest selling single.
+So far, it is the band’s biggest-selling single.
 Bon Jovi released multiple ballads throughout their career.
-However, “Always,” stands as the most loved ballad they have recorded since their debut album in 1984.
+However, “Always” is the most loved ballads they have recorded since their debut album in 1984.

 # 1 – Tie !
 Living on A Prayer /You Give Love a Bad Name

 We just couldn’t do it.
 We tried choosing between the two songs.
 We banged our heads against the wall.
-We ate a couple of extra pizzas, and a few bags of Doritos, and drank a case of Diet Pepsi.
-After we were done, we still could not chooses between these two great Bon Jovi songs.
-We made phone calls, we hit the street and polled more people than the GOP.
-In the end, we decided the only way to go was to call it a TIE.
+We ate a couple of extra pizzas and a few bags of Doritos and drank a case of Diet Pepsi.
+After we were done, we still could not choose between these two great Bon Jovi songs.
+We made phone calls, hit the street, and polled more people than the GOP.
+Ultimately, we decided the only way to go was to call it a TIE.

-Both songs just simply defined the classic Bon Jovi sound of the 1980s.
-“You Give Love a Bad Name,” was released on their 1986 Slippery When Wet LP.
-The song became the band’s first number one hit as it sailed to the top of the Billboard charts landing at Number One.
-“Living on a Prayer,” was issued as the second single from the Slippery When Wet LP.
-In stunning fashion, the song also flew all the way to the top of the Billboard charts giving the band two number-one singles in a row.
+Both songs just defined the classic Bon Jovi sound of the 1980s.
+“You Give Love a Bad Name” was released on their 1986 Slippery When Wet LP.
+The song became the band’s first number-one hit as it sailed to the top of the Billboard charts, landing at Number One.
+“Living on a Prayer” was the second single from the Slippery When Wet LP.
+The song flew to the top of the Billboard charts, giving the band two number-one singles in a row.
 Both songs were just as successful as each other on the charts.
 So it just can’t be done.
-All we can do is sit back, listen, and celebrate, the music of one kicking New Jersey band.
+All we can do is sit back, listen, and celebrate the music of one kicking New Jersey band.

 si